 - Conditions defined in clause 7.3 of TS 38.101-1 [18] for reference sensitivity are fulfilled.

-- Conditions for SRS-RSRP measurements are fulfilled according to Annex B.2.z for a corresponding Band for each relevant SRS resource configured for measurement.
+- Conditions for SRS-RSRP measurements are fulfilled according to Annex B.2.7 for a corresponding Band for each relevant SRS resource configured for measurement.

 - The time difference between UE’s DL reference timing in the serving cell and SRS arrival time is no larger than Terror_SRS_RSRP, where